starcitizen-lug/knowledge-base/wiki/Tips-and-Tricks.md

 3. Run lug-helper.sh, you can do this by clicking on it and telling it to run as a program.
 Or by navigating to/opening the location in a terminal and typing `./lug-helper.sh`

 4. The Launcher will automatically conduct a `preflight check` Note any issues it brings up and correct them.
-For install a `wine` installation as that is the preferred method After preflight click `install star citizen` and follow the prompts
+For install a select `wine` installation as that is the preferred method After preflight click `install star citizen` and follow the prompts

 6. After install Click `manage wine runners` in the `lug-helper.sh` script and install any one from the list, they are verified compatible however `mactan` runners are preferred.